softicar/gradle-plugins/README.md

 For development, a recent [Eclipse IDE for Java Development](https://www.eclipse.org/downloads/packages/) is required.
 Clone the repository into the *Eclipse* workspace using the *Git* command line client and import it as *Existing Gradle Project*.

+To publish this Gradle plug-in to a local repository for testing purposes, manipulate the build files as follows:

+1. Modify the `build.gradle` of the root project as follows:
+   1. Add the `maven-publish` plugin:

+          plugins {
+            id 'maven-publish'
+          }

+   1. Define a local Maven repository:

+          publishing {
+            repositories {
+              maven {
+                name = 'localPluginRepository'
+                url = System.properties['user.home'] + '/local-plugin-repository'
+              }
+            }
+          }

+   1. Run:

+          ./gradlew clean publish

+1. Choose another project to build with the locally-released plugin, modify its `build.gradle` and `settings.gradle` files, and build it:

+   1. In `build.gradle`, add distinct plugins as described in the sections below, e.g.:

+          plugins {
+            id 'com.softicar.gradle.java.library' version '5.0.0'
+            id 'com.softicar.gradle.code.validation' version '5.0.0' apply false
+          }

+          subprojects {
+            apply plugin: 'com.softicar.gradle.code.validation'
+          }

+   1. At the very top of `settings.gradle`, add:

+          pluginManagement {
+            repositories {
+              maven {
+                url System.properties['user.home'] + '/local-plugin-repository'
+              }
+              gradlePluginPortal()
+            }
+          }

+   1. Run:

+          ./gradlew clean build

+1. When you're done testing, revert the above manipulations.
+Make sure to _not_ add them to a PR.

 Please read the [contribution guidelines](CONTRIBUTING.md) for this repository and keep our [code of conduct](CODE_OF_CONDUCT.md) in mind.

 ## 2 SoftiCAR Code Validation Plugin